Award holder information

 Conditions of Tenure

-- Tenure of the award starts as specified under Period of Tenure in your award offer.
+- Tenure of the award starts as specified in your award offer.
 Should you be unable to start your program at that time, you may request a one-term deferment of your award.
 This must be done in writing to your Graduate Program Director.
 If you are unable to start your program within one term, your award offer will be withdrawn.

-- Award holders must maintain full-time registration status in the graduate degree program specified in the attached letter, in each term during which the award is held.
-(Please refer to the Graduate Calendar for the definition of full-time for non-thesis programs).
+- Award holders must maintain full-time registration status in the graduate degree program specified in the award notification, in each term during which the award is held.

 - Internal award recipients are expected to devote most of their time to completion of their graduate degree and it is recommended that award recipients do not work more than 15 hours per week.
 Before you accept other employment, we suggest that you discuss and receive consent from your supervisor and department to ensure your employment is compatible with your activities as a graduate student and an award recipient.